hellomomiji/hellomomiji.github.io/content/about.en.md

 To write well, express yourself like the common people, but think like a wise man.

-Disclaimer: The content of this website reflects my personal opinions and does not represent the views of my employer or any organization I am affiliated with.
-Most articles are initially written in Chinese and then translated into Japanese and English using language model tools.
+Disclaimer: The views expressed here are solely my own and do not represent those of my employer or any organization.
+Most of my articles are initially written in Chinese and then translated into Japanese and English with the assistance of large language model tools, followed by my own revisions.

-声明：本网站内容为个人观点，不代表我的雇主或所属组织的观点。 大多数文章最初是用中文写的，然后使用语言模型工具翻译成日语和英语。

-ディスクレイマー：このウェブサイトの内容は私個人の意見であり、私の雇用主または所属する組織の見解を代表するものではありません。 ほとんどの記事は最初に中国語で書かれ、LLMツールを使用して日本語と英語に翻訳されます。
+Interested in how I automate the task of using large language model tools to assist in translation?
+Check out my scripts on [GitHub](https://github.com/hellomomiji/hellomomiji.github.io/tree/main/scripts).